-The principal components of the deferred tax assets and related valuation allowances as of December 31, 2022 and 2021 are as follows:
+The principal components of the deferred tax assets and liabilities, and related valuation allowances as of December 31, 2023 and 2022 are as follows:

+2023 2022

+Reserves and other \$ 796,000 \$ 745,000

+Net operating loss carry-forwards 26,494,000 26,176,000

+Capitalized research and development 3,946,000 2,177,000

+Research and development tax credit 1,326,000 610,000

+Share-based compensation 1,108,000 4,542,000

+Warrant liability (2,860,000) -

+Derivative liability (688,000) -

-2022 2021 Reserves and other \$ 745,000 \$ 179,000 Net operating loss carry-forwards 26,176,000 23,526,000 Capitalized research and development 2,177,000 - Research and development tax credit 610,000 610,000 Share-based compensation 4,542,000 4,021,000 Valuation Allowance (34,250,000) (28,336,000) Net deferred tax asset \$ - \$ -
+Valuation Allowance (30,122,000) (34,250,000)

+Net deferred tax asset \$ - \$ -

-The valuation allowance for deferred tax assets increased by approximately \$5.9 million and \$6.2 million, for the years ended December 31, 2022 and 2021, respectively, due mainly to increases in the Company's deferred tax asset related to its net operating loss carryforward.
+The valuation allowance for deferred tax assets (decreased) by approximately \$(4.1) million during the year ended December 31, 2023, due mainly to write-offs of the gross deferred tax asset related to share-based compensation, net of increases in the Company's deferred tax assets related to its net operating loss carryforward and capitalized research expenses.
+The valuation allowance for deferred tax assets increased by approximately \$5.9 million during the year ended December 31, 2022, due mainly to increases in the Company's deferred tax asset related to its net operating loss carryforward.
 In assessing the realization of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets may be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the net operating losses and temporary differences become deductible.
 Management considers projected future taxable income and tax planning strategies in making this assessment.

 The Company's policy for recording interest and penalties associated with tax audits is to record such items as a component of general and administrative expense.
-There were no amounts accrued for penalties and interest for the years ended December 31, 2022 and 2021.
+There were no amounts accrued for penalties and interest for the years ended December 31, 2023 and 2022.
 The Company does not expect its uncertain tax position to change during the next twelve months.
 Management is currently unaware of any issues under review that could result in significant payments, accruals or material deviations from its position.